cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 <section class="filter-content" markdown="1" data-scope="dedicated">

-1. Select the region to create a connection in.
+1. <a name="step-1"></a>Select the region to create a connection in.

 1. Copy the **Service Name** shown in the connection modal.

 1. On the [Amazon VPC Console](https://console.aws.amazon.com/vpc/) in your AWS account, click **Your VPCs** in the sidebar.

-1. Locate the VPC ID of the VPC you want to create your endpoint in.
+1. <a name="step-4"></a>Locate the VPC ID of the VPC you want to create your endpoint in.
 Cockroach Labs recommends that you create the VPC in the availability zones where your cluster is deployed, and as near as possible to the availability zones where your application or service is deployed.
 You can also choose a different VPC as long as it is peered to the VPC your application is running in and the private endpoint is configured to be DNS-accessible across the peered VPCs.

-1. On the **Your VPCs** page, locate the IPv4 CIDR corresponding to the VPC you chose in Step 4.
+1. On the **Your VPCs** page, locate the IPv4 CIDR corresponding to the VPC you chose in [step 4](#step-4).

 1. Click **Subnets** in the sidebar.

-1. Locate the subnet IDs corresponding to the VPC you chose in Step 4.
+1. Locate the subnet IDs corresponding to the VPC you chose in [step 4](#step-4).

 1. Click **Security Groups** in the sidebar.

-1. Click **Create security group** to create a security group within your VPC that allows inbound access from your application or source program on Port 26257: {{ security_group_substeps }}
+1. <a name="step-8"></a>Click **Create security group** to create a security group within your VPC that allows inbound access from your application or source program on Port 26257: {{ security_group_substeps }}

 Use either the Amazon VPC Console or the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) to continue: